olegabu/go-mimblewimble/README.md

 Open Receiver's wallet in another console.

-If you're running it on the same host specify a separate wallet directory via a `--persist` flag or `MW_PERSIST` env variable.
+If you're running it on the same host specify a separate wallet directory via `--persist` flag or `MW_PERSIST` env variable.
 Observe Receiver's wallet is empty.
 ```bash